quinnanya/dlcl204/chinese/ner_chinese.md

 Run the following command, replacing **yourtext.txt** with the name of your text file:

-`java -mx3g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLP -props StanfordCoreNLP-german.properties -annotators tokenize,ssplit,pos,ner -file yourfile.txt -outputFormat conll -output.columns word,ner`
+`java -mx3g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLP -props StanfordCoreNLP-chinese.properties -annotators tokenize,ssplit,pos,lemma,ner -file yourtext.txt -outputFormat conll -output.columns word,ner`

-You'll see multiple lines of text appear, and some will linger for a few seconds before the next one appears.
+You'll see multiple lines of text appear, and some may linger for a few seconds before the next one appears.

 If it completes successfully, you'll see some statistics (yours may vary, depending on your computer and source file) before you're given a new command prompt:
 _Annotation pipeline timing information:_
-_TokenizerAnnotator: 0.1 sec._
+_TokenizerAnnotator: 1.8 sec._
 _WordsToSentencesAnnotator: 0.0 sec._
-_POSTaggerAnnotator: 3.0 sec._
+_POSTaggerAnnotator: 1.7 sec._
+_MorphaAnnotator: 0.1 sec._
-_NERCombinerAnnotator: 0.4 sec._
+_NERCombinerAnnotator: 1.3 sec._
-_TOTAL: 3.5 sec. for 3656 tokens at 1056.0 tokens/sec._
+_TOTAL: 4.9 sec. for 5261 tokens at 1076.7 tokens/sec._
-_Pipeline setup: 8.6 sec._
+_Pipeline setup: 15.4 sec._
-_Total time for StanfordCoreNLP pipeline: 12.1 sec._
+_Total time for StanfordCoreNLP pipeline: 20.3 sec._

-These statistics show all the things that the command you entered did: first it tokenized the text (identified words), then identified the sentences, then did part-of-speech tagging.
+These statistics show all the things that the command you entered did: first it tokenized the text (identified words), then identified the sentences, then did part-of-speech tagging, and then identified the dictionary form of all the words.
 All of this is a prerequisite for the named entity recognition; if you removed the things besides *ner* from the *-annotators* part of the command, you'd get an error message.
 Finally, after all this pre-processing, Stanford CoreNLP performed the NER annotation.
-On my computer, with the sample German-language Wikipedia article on Seattle, the entire pipeline took 12.1 seconds and 3656 tokens (words) were annotated.
+On my computer, with the sample Chinese-language Wikipedia article on Seattle, the entire pipeline took 20.3 seconds and 5261 tokens (words) were annotated.

 If you look at your *stanford-corenlp-full-2018-10-05* folder, you'll see a new file there, with the same name as your input file except with *.conll* at the end (so **yourtext.txt** will generate **yourtext.txt.conll**.)

 ## 4. Clean up the output
-You can open the .conll file created above in a plain text editor (like [Atom](https://atom.io/), cross-platform, or [TextMate](https://macromates.com/), Mac only), which will display two columns: one with the German words, and one with the named entity recognition annotations.
+You can open the .conll file created above in a plain text editor (like [Atom](https://atom.io/), cross-platform, or [TextMate](https://macromates.com/), Mac only), which will display two columns: one with the Chinese words, and one with the named entity recognition annotations.

 Open the file, and copy everything in it.
 Next, go to your favorite spreadsheet program (e.g. Google Docs sheets, Numbers, or Excel) and create a new blank document.
 Click in the upper left cell of the spreadsheet, and paste all the values.
 They should arrange themselves in two columns.